 In Scotland all domestic water is supplied by Scottish Water which is a public sector company answerable to the Scottish Parliament and is structured and managed like a private company.
 Most domestic users of water in Scotland still do not have water meters and instead pay for their services through the domestic water charge and the domestic sewerage charge.
 The domestic water charge and the domestic sewerage charge are collected by local authorities, along with the council tax.
 However, some domestic users in Scotland now have water meters.

-If you have a complaint about the accuracy of your water meter, you can contact Scottish Water on their Customer Helpline on 0845 601 8855.
-You can also write to them at:
+If you have a complaint about the accuracy of your water meter, you can contact.

 After making the complaint, you should receive a written response within 10 working days.
 If Scottish Water fail to do this, you may be entitled to a compensatory payment of £20.
 Scottish Water can carry out a meter accuracy test.
 If the meter reading is too high or too low (by more than 5%), Scottish Water will recalculate your bill accordingly.
 If the meter is accurate to within 5%, Scottish Water will charge you for the cost of the test.

-Scottish Water has a duty to supply water to their customers which is healthy or wholesome to any premises for domestic purposes.
+Scottish Water has a duty to supply healthy and wholesome water to their customers which is healthy or wholesome to any premises for domestic purposes.
 There must be no deterioration in the supply or quality of water at any time.

-However, if there is a deterioration in the quality of water at any time, you should lodge a complaint with Waterwatch Scotland.
+However, if there is a deterioration in the quality of water at any time, you should lodge a complaint with SPSO.